For your safety" Privacy Notice for Video Surveillance

 Your Rights as a Data Subject

-Data from video surveillance is generally deleted after 72 hours.
+Video surveillance data is generally deleted after a period of 72 hours.

-You have the right to file a complaint with a data protection supervisory authority regarding the processing of your personal data by us.
+You have the right to lodge a complaint with the competent data protection supervisory authority if you have concerns about how your personal data is being processed.